plausible/website/_posts/2021-08-03-how-we-scaled-customer-support-for-4-000-subscribers-and-1-000-monthly-trials-as-a-bootstrapped-saas.md

 * We also have a self-hosted [Sentry](https://sentry.io) instance that allows people to leave user feedback in app if they encounter any bugs or other errors.
 We review that feedback and get back to people that need any help.

-* I also frequently use [Paddle](https://paddle.com/), our payment processor, their CRM and their customer support team for specific questions about billing, invoicing and payments.
+* I also frequently use [Paddle](https://paddle.com/), our payment processor, their CRM and their support team for specific questions about billing, invoicing and payments.
 We let Paddle deal with all of the payment side of things and it is beneficial to have them handle card issues and similar requests.

 ## Common customer questions become a priority